dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ```

 {{% notice "note" %}}
-The permission assigned to a group e.g. `dev` is a union of permissions from `dgraph.all` and the permissions over a specific predicate e.g. `name`.
-So if `dgraph.all` is assigned the `READ` permission and predicate `name` is assigned the `WRITE` permission the group will have both `READ` and `WRITE` permissions as a result of that union.
+The permissions assigned to a group `dev` is the union of permissions from `dgraph.all` and permissions for a specific predicate `name`.
+So if the group is assigned `READ` permission for `dgraph.all` and `WRITE` permission for predicate `name` it will have both, `READ` and `WRITE` permissions for the `name` predicate, as a result of the union.
 {{% /notice %}}